 Misconceptions about alcohol abuse and alcoholics are prevalent.
 As a result, it can often be difficult for those struggling with alcohol abuse to even recognize that they have a problem.
 In cases like these, it makes more sense to talk about the ways a person’s drinking has made his or her life more difficult to manage than it is to ask if a drinking problem is present.

 The following survey questions can serve as the guide for this introspective conversation.
-Use this assessment to determine if you or a loved one has developed dangerous drinking habits and may be in need of alcohol addiction treatment.
+Use this alcohol assessment to determine if you or a loved one has developed dangerous drinking habits and may be in need of alcohol addiction treatment.

 Career and Finances